 In the O-covered region identified in Figure 1(c) we find R4 to be rate-determining with $X{rc,R4} \approx 2$, while R5 is rate-determining elsewhere.
 This shift between rate-determining steps is clearly visible in Figure 2.
 Interestingly, we also find a negative value for $X{rc,R5}$ in the O-covered region, indicating that fast CO oxidation with O2 lowers the overall reaction rate here.
 To explain the combination of $X{rc,R4} \approx 2$ and $X{rc,R5} \approx -1$ in the O-poisoned region, we note that R4 is necessary to remove O as CO2 and to regenerate two empty sites.
 The two empty sites are rapidly occupied by adsorbing CO and O2, leading to the formation of another CO2 molecule and restoring the poisoning O. Hence, accelerating R4 accelerates the formation of two CO2 molecules, which explains the value of $X{rc,R4} \approx 2$.
 The negative value of $X{rc,R5}$ is a result of step R5 producing more O when the surface is already saturated with O and inhibiting the adsorption of more CO.
-Conversely, when the O coverage is low, CO oxidation with O is quasiequilibrated with $X{rc,R4} \approx 0$ and the single rate-determining step is O formation by the reaction of O2 with CO.
+The interplay between steps R4 and R5 is ultimately determined by their respective rate constants.
+Since the transition state energy of step R5 is already lower than that of R4, a further increase in the rate of R5 forces more flux through step R4.
+Conversely, when the O coverage is low, CO oxidation with O is quasi-equilibrated with $X{rc,R4} \approx 0$ and the single rate-determining step is O formation by the reaction of O2 with CO.